mappist/mappist.github.io/_pages/about.md

 permalink: /about/
 ---

 My name is Caleb Winebrenner.
+I hold an MA in Educational Theatre and an MS in Geographic Information Science & Technology.

 I'm a [polymath](https://en.wikipedia.org/wiki/Polymath) -- that means I've done several things with a lot of depth.
 Two of my big passions are telling stories and making maps.
 My work in one area is informed by my work in the other, and when I can I love to explore the overlap between the two.